severr/severr-csharp/README.md

-# IO.Severr - the C# library for the Severr API
+# IO.Trakerr - the C# library for the Trakerr API

-Get your application events and errors to Severr via the *Severr API*.
+Get your application events and errors to Trakerr via the *Trakerr API*.

 - API version: 1.0.0
 - SDK version: 1.0.0